amadorschulze92/amadorschulze92.github.io/README.md

 ## Michael's GitHub Page

-Made from scratch with no template to play around with html and css.
+Made from scratch without a template to get the chance to play around with html and css.